Are you a brand owner, marketer or social media specialist looking for tips to make a video for Facebook?

 So, what I’m trying to say is that anyone can create unique and shareable videos for Facebook that sell!
 You probably already have the skills and you may not even know it!

-Here is a list of the skills you need to create a Facebook video ad:
+Here is a list of the skills you need to make a Facebook video ad:

 - A taste for storytelling